htrajan/ht-drawsteel/Bestiary/Bugbear Channeler.md

 - ★ 12–16: 8 damage; pull 3
 - ✸ 17+: 11 damage; pull 4

+Effect: Each square that a target is pulled through becomes [[Difficult Terrain|difficult terrain]].

 **Blistering Element (2d10 + 2)**

 |                       |                                  |
 | :-------------------- | :------------------------------- |
 | Keywords: Area, Magic | Type: Action                     |
 | Distance: 3 burst     | Target: All enemies in the burst |

+Effect: The channeler chooses one of the following damage types for the damage: cold, fire, corruption, lightning, or poison.

 **Green Reshape (5 Malice)**